 1. Examples of flowcharts

-- Prescription Renewal Request - Paper System (PDF, 25KB)
+- Prescription Renewal Request - Electronic System (PDF, 23KB)

-2. Why and how do we assess workflow using flowcharts when we are determining our clinic’s health it system requirements?
+2. Why and how do we assess workflow when preparing for our health IT system implementation?

 A flowchart provides a meaningful visualization of workflow by:

-- conveying the sequence and interactions of activities and tasks and thus clarifying key work processes,
+- conveying the anticipated sequence of activities and tasks and thus identifying key work processes,

-- identifying who performs what activities and tasks,
+- identifying who will most likely perform what activities and tasks,

-- recognizing activities and tasks that should be performed by another person, and
+- recognizing activities and tasks that should or could be performed by another person, and

-- identifying unnecessary or non-value-added activities and tasks that you might choose to eliminate.
+- identifying unnecessary or non-value-added activities and tasks that you might choose to eliminate with the use of the health IT system.

 3. What will we do with the flowcharts we create?

-Flowcharting will help you identify the work processes your health IT system must support.
-You accomplish this by:
+Flowcharting will help you identify the how work processes will be integrated into your health IT system.
+This will also help:

-4. What are the benefits of flowcharting workflows at this point?
+4. What are the benefits of flowcharting workflows when preparing for implementation?